Puente @ COS

 Puente came to COS in 1995, when Teresa Guadiana and Joni Jordan started their first team.
 In the Fall of 2009 a second team was added to the COS Puente Project with a new counselor, Sandy Valenzuela.
 That year started off with 51 students and two counseling/teaching teams: Teresa Guadiana/ David Hurst and Sandy Valenzuela/ Stacy Brand.
 Ms. Guadiana saw Puente through its 20th year celebration, and her legacy of "See It, Believe it, Achieve it," lives on today through the program.

 Through the rotation of teaching and counseling teams, Puente has remained a thriving, successful program on the COS campus.
 Puente currently has one cohort of students that take English, Counseling and engage in extra-curricular activities throughout the year.
-Our current teaching and counseling team include Jamie Moore and Ambar Alvarez Soto.
+Our current teaching and counseling team include James Espinoza and Ambar Alvarez Soto.

 SOCIAL ACTIVITIES AND COMMUNITY ENGAGEMENT